Gastroenterology Services In Croydon | Shirley Oaks Hospital Skip to main content

 Many of these conditions are more easily treated when they’re found at the earliest possible stage.

-At Shirley Oaks, we can offer you rapid access to comprehensive investigation from an expert.
-By getting earlier assessment and diagnosis, you will be able to see the benefits of any treatment sooner.
+At Shirley Oaks Hospital, we can offer you rapid access to comprehensive investigation from an expert.
+Getting an earlier assessment and diagnosis will mean you will be able to see the benefits of any treatment sooner.

-• Whether your symptoms have been getting more noticeable/severe over time
+• Have your symptoms have been getting more noticeable/severe over time?

-• Whether any particular foods, drinks or activities make your symptoms worse
+• Have any particular foods, drinks, or activities made your symptoms worse?

-• Whether you are worried about any specific things (for example, has a change in bowel habits made you worry that you have bowel cancer?)
+• Are you worried about any specific things (for example, has a change in bowel habits made you worry that you have bowel cancer?)

 It may be that a diagnosis can be made at this stage, or that your symptoms are nothing to be concerned about.
 For other symptoms, you may be referred for further tests to investigate specific parts of functions of your digestive system.

-One of the most helpful tools when investigating problems within of the digestive system is endoscopy.
+One of the most helpful tools when investigating problems within of the digestive system is an endoscopy.
 An endoscope is a thin, flexible tube with a camera and light at one end.
-The camera transmits a real time image to a video screen
+The camera transmits a real time image to a video screen.

-• A gastroscopy investigates symptoms in the upper part of the GI tract.
-The endoscope is introduced into the body through the mouth and then moved down the oesophagus (food pipe), to the stomach and then into the first part of the small intestine (duodenum).
+A gastroscopy is a type of endoscopy that investigates symptoms in the upper part of the GI tract.
+The endoscope is introduced into the body through the mouth and then moved down the oesophagus (food pipe), to the stomach and then into the first part of the small intestine.

-• A colonoscopy investigates symptoms in the lower part of the GI tract.
-The endoscope is inserted into the rectum and then moved along the large intestine and into the lower part of the small intestine (ileum).
+A colonoscopy is a type of endoscopy that investigates symptoms in the lower part of the GI tract.
+The endoscope is inserted into the rectum and then moved along the large intestine and into the lower part of the small intestine.

-• An ERCP is used to investigate symptoms possibly being caused by a problem in the liver, pancreas, gall bladder or bile ducts.
+An ERCP is used to investigate symptoms that point to a problem in the liver, pancreas, gall bladder or bile ducts.
 The endoscope is inserted through the mouth and moved into the stomach.
-A special dye is then injected which shows up on X-ray.
-An ERCP can be used to treat some conditions.
+A special dye is then injected which shows up on X-rays.
+Certain conditions can also be treated during an ERCP.
 For example, if a bile duct is found to be narrowed or blocked, a stent may be inserted to open it up again.
 If gallstones are discovered in the bile duct, these can often be removed.

 While not painful, these investigations can be uncomfortable, so you will normally be offered sedation or gas & air (nitrous oxide) to help make things more comfortable for you.